olivergjone/olivergjone/README.md

 🤔 I’m looking for help with coding at UIA, Kristiansand

-💬 Ask me about fotball
+💬 Ask me about football

 📫 How to reach me: oliverg@uia.no